 Broadly speaking, the TSBPA requires that an applicant has completed 150 hours of college course work.
 Within those 150 hours, 30 semester hours must be upper-level accounting courses.
 The TSBPA also requires an approved ethics course.
 The TSBPA website details the requirements more specifically, to include which accounting courses and ethics courses are acceptable.

-Additionally, Accounting Graduate Students are also eligible for scholarships offered by TSBPA, the AICPA, and many other professional organizations.
+Accounting Graduate Students are eligible for all scholarships offered by the Dillard College of Business Administration.
+Accounting Graduate Students are also eligible for scholarships offered by TSBPA, the AICPA, and many other professional organizations.